sak3y/briefly/README.md

 # Briefly

-A chrome-extension tool that lets you summarise longs pieces of text without the trouble of opening a new tab
+A chrome-extension tool that lets you summarise long pieces of text without opening up a new tab.